MobileFirst-Platform-Developer-Center/DevCenter/tutorials/en/foundation/8.0/adapters/javascript-adapters/js-http-adapter/index.md

 		</soap:Envelope>;
 ```

-The` WL.Server.invokeHttp(options)` method is used to call a request for a SOAP service.
+The` MFP.Server.invokeHttp(options)` method is used to call a request for a SOAP service.

 The Options object must include the following properties: